Aviral-Sanjay-Gupta/Customer-Xperience-Anomaly-Detector/README.md

 2.  **Scoring**: The API (`POST /score`) accepts JSON payloads of interaction data.
 3.  **Visualization**: Use the Frontend dashboard to view real-time streams of scored transactions and investigate flagged anomalies.

-## 🤝 Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.